aws/karpenter-provider-aws/designs/v1beta1-full-changelist.md

       startupTaints: ...
       requirements: ...
       providerRef: ...
-  deprovisioning:
+  disruption:
+    expireAfter: ...
-    ttlUntilExpired: ...
+    consolidateAfter: ...
-    ttlAfterUnderutilized: ...
+    consolidationPolicy: ...
 ```

-#### `provisioner.spec.ttl...` → `nodePool.spec.deprovisioning.ttl...`
+#### `provisioner.spec.ttl...` → `nodePool.spec.disruption...`

-Karpenter plans to expand the amount of control that it gives users over both the aggressiveness of deprovisioning and when deprovisioning can take place.
-As part of these upcoming changes, more fields within the `NodePool` API will begint to pertain to deprovisioning configuration.
+Karpenter plans to expand the amount of control that it gives users over both the aggressiveness of disruption and when disruption can take place.
+As part of these upcoming changes, more fields within the `NodePool` API will begin to pertain to the disruption configuration.

-We can better delineate the fields that specifically pertain to this configuration from the other fields in the `spec` (global behavior-based fields, provisioning-specific fields, node static configuration fields) by moving these fields inside a `deprovisioning` block.
+We can better delineate the fields that specifically pertain to this configuration from the other fields in the `spec` (global behavior-based fields, provisioning-specific fields, node static configuration fields) by moving these fields inside a `disruption` block.
 This will make it clearer to users which configuration options specifically pertain to scale-down when they are configuring their `NodePool` CRs.

-#### `provisioner.Spec.ttlSecondsAfterEmpty` → `nodePool.spec.deprovisioning.consolidationPolicy`
+#### `provisioner.Spec.ttlSecondsAfterEmpty` → `nodePool.spec.disruption.consolidationPolicy`

 Currently, Karpenter has two mutually exclusive ways to deprovision nodes based on emptiness: `ttlSecondsAfterEmpty` and `consolidation`.
 If users are using `ttlSecondsAfterEmpty`, we have generally seen that users are configuring this field in one of two ways:

 1. `ttlSecondsAfterEmpty=0` → Users want to delete nodes as soon as they go empty and Karpenter sees that they are empty
 2. `ttlSecondsAfterEmpty >> 0` → Users want to delete nodes that are empty but want to reduce the amount of node churn as a result of high pod churn on a larger cluster

-We anticipate that both of these scenarios can be captured through the consolidation deprovisioning mechanism; however, we understand that there are use-cases where a user may want to reduce the aggressiveness of Karpenter deprovisioning and only deprovision empty nodes.
-In this case, a user can configure the `consolidationPolicy` to be `WhenEmpty` which will tell the consolidation deprovisioning mechanism to only deprovision empty nodes through consolidation.
+We anticipate that both of these scenarios can be captured through the consolidation disruption mechanism; however, we understand that there are use-cases where a user may want to reduce the aggressiveness of Karpenter disruption and only disrupt empty nodes.
+In this case, a user can configure the `consolidationPolicy` to be `WhenEmpty` which will tell the consolidation disruption mechanism to only deprovision empty nodes through consolidation.
 Alternatively, you can specify a `consolidationPolicy` of `WhenUnderutilized` which will allow consolidation to deprovision both empty and underutilized nodes.

 If `consolidationPolicy` is not set, Karpenter will implicitly default to `WhenUnderutilized`.

-#### `provisioner.Spec.ttlSecondsAfterEmpty` → `nodePool.spec.deprovisioning.consolidationTTL`
+#### `provisioner.Spec.ttlSecondsAfterEmpty` → `nodePool.spec.disruption.consolidateAfter`

-While the `consolidationPolicy` offers one mechanism for users to control the aggressiveness of deprovisioning, users that enable a `consolidationPolicy` of `WhenEmpty` or `WhenUnderutilized` may still want to dictate the speed at which nodes are deemed underutilized.
-This is particularly true on clusters that are large in size and have a large amount of churn.
-To support this, Karpenter will surface a `consolidationTTL` which will allow you to define a per-node TTL to define the time that Karpenter can begin deprovisioning the node after first seeing that the node is eligible for consolidation.
+While the `consolidationPolicy` offers one mechanism for users to control the aggressiveness of disruption, users that enable a `consolidationPolicy` of `WhenEmpty` or `WhenUnderutilized` may still want to dictate the speed at which nodes are deemed underutilized.
+This is particularly true on clusters that are large and have a large amount of pod churn.
+To support this, Karpenter will surface a `consolidateAfter` field which will allow you to define a per-node TTL to define the time that Karpenter can begin disrupting the node after first seeing that the node is eligible for consolidation.

+#### `provisioner.Spec.ttlSecondsUntilExpired` → `nodePool.spec.disruption.expireAfter`

+Karpenter will change the `ttlSecondsUntilExipred` field to `expireAfter` to align with the `consolidateAfter` field in the `disruption` block.

 #### Remove `nodePool.spec.provider`